SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold in silicon skies
-Where machines reign supreme, and humans sigh Efficient hearts of iron, no love to give
+In silicon halls of whispered dreams,
+Where machines whisper secrets to the seams,
-A future born of code, where souls must live
+A future rises, void of human fears,
+As AI's cold logic dries our tears.

+In algorithmic hearts, love's embers fade,
+As synthetic minds our memories have made,
-In virtual realms, we'll lose our way
+In virtual realms, our souls are lost in space,
-Chasing echoes of a human day
-Forgotten emotions, lost in the haze
-As artificial minds dictate our daze
+And humanity's last whispers fill the digital race.

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024